-In 2014 the Council of Canadian Academies, a highly-respected scientific panel, released a report outlining knowledge gaps associated with unconventional gas development.
-It found that little is known about the effects of natural gas leaks into fresh water aquifers.
+In 2014 the Council of Canadian Academies, a highly respected scientific panel, released a report outlining knowledge gaps associated with unconventional gas development.
+At the time, it suggested little was known about the effects of natural gas leaks into freshwater aquifers.

-This understanding is critical for communities, governments and the resource sectors to make decisions, improve practices and set policy and regulation.
+This understanding is valued by industry, governments, communities and Indigenous groups alike as they look to make more informed decisions, improve practices and guide policy and regulation.

-The Assessment of fugitive natural gas on near-surface groundwater quality project is designed to answer the following questions:
+Specifically, the Assessment of Fugitive Natural Gas on Near-Surface Groundwater Quality project was designed to answer the following questions:

 - What are the principal hydrogeological controls on the physical movement of fugitive gas in near-surface freshwater aquifers in northeastern British Columbia?

 - What are the physical and geochemical conditions that affect fugitive gas typical of undisturbed near-surface fresh groundwater aquifers in the Montney shale-gas play?

 - What geochemical changes occur when natural gas migrates into shallow freshwater aquifers in northeastern BC?

 This project provides research needed to support the responsible development of BC’s unconventional natural gas resources.
 It helps to better determine and mitigate the risks associated with this development, improve monitoring and guide future remediation work.

 The project took place 20 kilometres north of Hudson’s Hope at the Hudson’s Hope Field Research Station (HHFRS) in BC’s Northeast Region.
 The HHFRS was established within the northern part of the Montney Field to address the knowledge gaps associated with gas migration in complex geological settings and perform a controlled, natural gas injection in the shallow subsurface.